WVURAIL/dspira/README.md

 The WVU Design System stylesheet is vendored under `assets/wvu-design-system`.
 Page layouts use the common masthead, footer, and contact settings from `_config.yml`.
 Site publishing trims unused stylesheet rules and checks the resulting pages.

+## Naming conventions

+Use lowercase, hyphenated names for lesson sources, web pages, images, and teaching downloads.
+Lesson sources retain Jekyll's required `YYYY-MM-DD-` prefix.
+Python scripts, notebooks, and their data use lowercase names with underscores under `code/`.
+Jekyll directories and data keys retain their required underscores.
+Standard project files such as `README.md`, `LICENSE`, `CITATION.cff`, and `Gemfile` keep their conventional names.
+Preserved source notices and vendored libraries retain their original naming.

 ## Historical material